meetoseh/backend/docs/redis/keys.md

 - `touch_links:delayed_click_persist_job:lock` goes to a basic redis lock for ensuring only one delayed click persist job is running at a time

+- `touch_links:click_ratelimit:codes:{code}` goes to a number indicating how many times we've seen a user click the given code within the current 3-second window.
+This is used for determining if we should track the click

+- `touch_links:click_ratelimit:unauthenticated` goes to a number indicating how many times we've seen an unauthenticated user click any link, used to prevent scanning the key space.

+- `touch_links:click_ratelimit:warning` goes to a number indicating how many warnings we've emitted in the last hour related to click ratelimits

 ## Daily Reminders namespace

 Used for dispatching one touch every day per row in `user_daily_reminders`.
 Each row